 - 1/2 teaspoon ground nutmeg

-In a large mixing bowl with an electric or stand mixer - beat together the mashed sweet potato and coconut sugar.
-Stir in the melted coconut oil and combine.
+- In a large mixing bowl with an electric or stand mixer - beat together the mashed sweet potato and coconut sugar.
+Stir in the melted coconut oil.